Print

 The following information is general advice, but as each cat is an individual, seek veterinary advice, particularly if your cat has any special dietary needs or has a reaction to a standard diet.

 The basis of your cat’s diet should be a high quality balanced premium commercial cat food that is appropriate for their life stage and health status [1].
-By reading the label, you can check that it complies with the Australian Standard for the Manufacturing and Marketing of Pet Food AS 5812:2017 [2].
+By reading the label, you should check that the food meets the Australian Standard for the manufacturing and marketing of pet food (AS5812) [2] or an equivalent international standard (including being a nutritionally complete pet food and conforms to the recommended requirements for cats in accordance with an internationally recognised nutritional profile (e.g., AAFCO or FEDIAF) [1].
 A balance of wet and dry food is preferable.
 Never feed puppy or dog food to your cat as it will be deficient in taurine, an essential protein that cats can only obtain through food.

-Provide some moist foods such as wet canned food or pouches in the diet regularly as this helps to ensure adequate water intake and can help maintain a healthy urinary tract.
+Provide some moist foods such as wet canned food or pouches in the diet regularly as this helps to ensure adequate water intake and supports their physical wellbeing, including helping maintain a healthy urinary tract.

 The amount of food required will depend on your cat’s size, age and level of activity, but you should take care not to overfeed or underfeed.
 Your vet will be able to weigh your cat, assess your cat’s body condition score and provide advice.